 alerts.newrelic.com > Incidents: Identify performance issues and SLA gaps with New Relic Alerts incident reports.

 Ultimately, it’s important to solicit feedback from the cross-functional team on the causes of the incidents to determine how you can improve service delivery processes to prevent reoccurrences.
 One approach might be to focus on one or two notable incidents, use the New Relic UI to walk through the data points leading up to those incidents, and assess the actions that occurred.
 Summarize the incident and the cross-functional feedback on causes and potential solutions as succinctly as possible.
 Over time, you’ll notice patterns that will require deeper action.

-With built in integrations with JIRA and customizable integrations with ServiceNow and other ticketing systems, New Relic helps you follow up on anomalies and performance shortfalls as they arise.
-Add the information provided by New Relic to the tracking system and ensure that the team charged with solving the “problem” has all of the details they need to track down and resolve the issue.
+With built-in or customizable integrations with ServiceNow and other common ticketing systems, New Relic helps you follow up on anomalies and performance shortfalls as they arise.
+Add the information provided by New Relic to the tracking system, and ensure that the team charged with solving the problem has all of the details they need to track down and resolve the issue.